FazeCT/fazect.github.io/content/posts/seetf2023-rev/index.md

 We are given an executable to work with.
 Load it in IDA, and from the bunch of functions, `sub_EC1260()` looks like the main function of the encryptor.

 {{< admonition tip "Encryption" >}}
-* sub_EC1070: A keystream is generated from the passphrase "hithisisakey", using `RC4 KSA algorithm`.
+* sub_EC1070: A keystream is generated from the passphrase `hithisisakey`, using `RC4 KSA algorithm`.
 * sub_EC1140: Encrypts the plaintext using above keystream.
 {{< /admonition >}}